hapijs/hapi/docs/Reference.md

           [`server.state()`](#serverstatename-options) or implicitly (without definition) using
           the [state configuration](#serverstatename-options) object.

-    - `debug` - determines which logged events are sent to the console:
+    - `debug` - determines which logged events are sent to the console (this should only be used for development and does not affect which events are actually logged internally and recorded).
+Set to `false` to disable all console logging, or to an object with:
-        - `request` - a string array of request log tags to be displayed via `console.error()` when the events are logged via [`request.log()`](#requestlogtags-data-timestamp).
+        - `log` - a string array of server log tags to be displayed via `console.error()` when the events are logged via [`server.log()`](#serverlogtags-data-timestamp) as well as internally generated [server logs](#server-logs).
+For example, to display all errors, set the option to `['error']`.
+To turn off all console debug messages set it to `false`.
           Defaults to uncaught errors thrown in external code (these errors are handled automatically and result in an Internal Server Error response) or runtime errors due to developer error.
-          For example, to display all errors, change the option to `['error']`.
+        - `request` - a string array of request log tags to be displayed via `console.error()` when the events are logged via [`request.log()`](#requestlogtags-data-timestamp) as well as internally generated [request logs](#request-logs).
+For example, to display all errors, set the option to `['error']`.
 To turn off all console debug messages set it to `false`.
+          Defaults to uncaught errors thrown in external code (these errors are handled automatically and result in an Internal Server Error response) or runtime errors due to developer error.

     - `files` - file system related settings:
         - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the